tlwilliams895/gis-devops/src/studios/aws-EC2-basics/index.rst

 Now, on the server, move the file to the airwaze home directory, and make it owned and executable by that user.
 Notice the changes in ``ls -l`` after the owner and permissions calls are made.::

   (On remote server)
-  $ sudo mv ~/app.jar /home/airwaze/app.jar
+  ubuntu$ sudo mv ~/app.jar /home/airwaze/app.jar
-  $ sudo mv ~/*.csv /home/airwaze
-  $ cd /home/airwaze
-  $ ls -l
-  $ sudo chown -R airwaze:airwaze /home/airwaze
-  $ ls -l
-  $ sudo chmod 500 /home/airwaze/app.jar
+  ubuntu$ sudo mv ~/*.csv /home/airwaze ubuntu$ cd /home/airwaze ubuntu$ ls -l ubuntu$ sudo chmod 500 /home/airwaze/app.jar ubuntu$ ls -l
-  $ ls -l

 Now the airwaze user can execute app.jar.::